urbit/docs/arvo/clay/scry.md

 ### open

-This is like an `%a` scry but it only compiles the prelude to the file, eg. the ford rune imports.
-Proper documentation for this will be done as part of ford documentaton at a later date.
+This is like a `%a` scry but it only compiles the prelude to the file, e.g. the Ford rune imports.
+Proper documentation for this will be done as part of Ford documentaton at a later date.

 ### late

-This will return the most recent revision number of a desk that has been fully downloaded.
+This will return the most recent revision number of a `desk` that has been fully downloaded.
 The type it returns is a `cass:clay`.
-The case in the `beak` must be a revision number rather than a date.
+The `case` in the `beak` must be a revision number rather than a date.
 You can just provide a case of `1` since it returns the latest regardless.
-If we have nothing for the specified desk, this will just return the bunt of a `cass:clay` like `cass=[ud=0 da=~2000.1.1]`
+If we have nothing for the specified `desk`, this will just return the bunt of a `cass:clay` like `cass=[ud=0 da=~2000.1.1]`.

 Example: